 To create a new support bundle, in the Administration module, go to Support Zone, and click Create new support bundle.

-Once you have checked all the information items you wish to include in your information bundle, click Create to create the bundle.
+Once you have checked all the information items you wish to include in your information bundle (see below), click Create to create the bundle.

 If checked, provides information about your system including storage, system properties, JVM information and plugin status.
 For details please refer to System Information.